ruby-processing/propane/_posts/2015-11-21-windows_started.md

 ### Java

-You can use either Oracle or openjdk, , but preferably jdk8, there are unresolved issues with both JRuby and [processing][wiki] with jdk9 but it mainly works except for FX2D sketches (since propane-2.7.2).
+You can use either Oracle or openjdk, but preferably jdk8.
+But please try the pre-release version for jdk11+, and report back via issues.

 Install wget, java (1.8.0_181+)